jkkummerfeld/irc-disentanglement/data/README.md

-dev                | Folder containing all files for development / validation. test               | Folder containing all test files. channel-two        | Folder containing our annotation of data from Elsner and Charniak (2008). annotation-process | Folder containing (1) files used while developing the annotation scheme, and (2) the original annotations for dev, test, and channel-two files before adjudication. list...txt         | Files specifying lists of files (e.g. all the training files). glove-ubuntu.txt   | GloVe vectors, trained on all of the Ubuntu IRC logs (after tokenisation and rare word replacement with special symbols).
+dev                | Folder containing all files for development / validation. test               | Folder containing all test files. channel-two        | Folder containing our annotation of data from Elsner and Charniak (2008). new-domains        | Folder containing data and annotations from the ALTA 2023 paper. annotation-process | Folder containing (1) files used while developing the annotation scheme, and (2) the original annotations for dev, test, and channel-two files before adjudication. list...txt         | Files specifying lists of files (e.g. all the training files). glove-ubuntu.txt   | GloVe vectors, trained on all of the Ubuntu IRC logs (after tokenisation and rare word replacement with special symbols).